BenRoss92/honker/README.md

 ## Instructions

-You can view the app online at https://honks.herokuapp.com/.

-You can also run the app locally on the command line by doing the following:
+You can run the app locally on the command line by doing the following:

 1. Clone and open this repository - `$ git clone git@github.com:BenRoss92/honker.git && cd honker`
 2. Install RVM (Ruby Version Manager) - https://rvm.io/rvm/install